For the founder who became the project manager by accident

 When to look elsewhere

 Your problem is what to build, not how.
-If you're building the wrong thing, delivering it faster won't help.
+If the product is wrong, delivering it faster won't help.
 You need product strategy, not delivery consulting.
-Also: if you need someone to attend steering committees and produce slides, I'm not your person.

 "My dev lead could probably build something like this with AI in a week."